patoperpetua/scripts-common/README.md

 ### BASH SCRIPT TEST

 It tests bash script file(s) using shellcheck.
-It depennds on common script, so to use it you need to have both in the same directory.
+It depends on common script, so to use it you need to have both in the same directory.
 It contains the following options:

 ```bash
 -h | --help: display help.